ZhangGe6/how-to-optimize-playground/x86/x86_float_gemm/readme.md

     - MMult_optim9_1 (~ 8.5 GFLOPs) (based on MMult_optim6_3)

   - How it works (theoretically)
-    - Packing refers to the rearranging of B elements to make them suitable to the way we access B in the inner compute kernel.
+    - Packing refers to the rearranging of elements to make them suitable to the way we access in the inner compute kernel.

     - I think that packing itself will cause extra overhead, leading to the performance drop in my experiments.
 In [FBGEMM source code](https://github.com/pytorch/FBGEMM/blob/9d7c48a65419d0350f9e9e72f31e05bfe37e85a4/src/PackBMatrix.cc#L14~L166), packing is applied to weights.
 Since weights are constant during inference,  it can be packed once and used multiple times, compensating the overhead of packing.
     - Some helpful materials: [blog](https://chhzh123.github.io/blogs/2020-03-20-tvm-gemm/#数组打包packing), [FBGEMM source code](https://github.com/pytorch/FBGEMM/blob/9d7c48a65419d0350f9e9e72f31e05bfe37e85a4/src/PackBMatrix.cc#L14~L166)